-- a.
-SAF = Society of American Foresters. - b.
-CWHR = California Wildlife Habitat Relationship. - c.
-Crown bulk density measured in Kg/m3. - d.
-DF = Douglas-fir, WF = white fir, RF = red fir, MC = mixed-conifer. - e.
+a.
+SAF = Society of American Foresters.

+b.
+CWHR = California Wildlife Habitat Relationship.

+c.
+Crown bulk density measured in Kg/m.

+d.
+DF = Douglas-fir, WF = white fir, RF = red fir, MC = mixed-conifer.

+e.
 MS = mid-successional; LS = late-successional.

 Prescribed burning after thinning would reduce existing ground fuels and slash generated from thinning and remaining ladder fuels (up to 4 inches dbh), including lower branches on residual trees (Table 13).
 Thus, the desired condition for forest fuels would be achieved.
-Similar treatments in the Sierra Nevada removed approximately 60 percent of ground fuels less than 3 inches in diameter and 60 percent of the small trees, which resulted in a post-treatment surface fire with 1-foot flame lengths (Stephens and Moghaddas 2005).
-Thus, these treatments would achieve the desired flame lengths of less than 2 feet post-treatment in the Assessment Area.
+Similar treatments in the Sierra Nevada removed approximately 60 percent of ground fuels less than 3 inches in diameter and 60 percent of the small trees, which resulted in a post-treatment surface fire with 1-foot flame lengths (Stephens and Moghaddas 2005a).
+The treatments proposed for the Eddy Gulch LSR Project would achieve the desired flame lengths of less than 2 feet post-treatment in the Assessment Area.
 The combination of thinning and burning would reduce ladder and crown fuels and increase the crown base height to 8-15 feet.
-Scorching could also result in post-treatment mortality in residual trees greater than 20 inches dbh (Stephens and Moghaddas 2005), which would provide future snags and coarse woody debris.